-With half of 2021 already behind us, it’s soon time for this year’s exciting US Open.
+With 2022 already behind us, it’s soon time for this year’s exciting US Open.
 The top tennis players from around the world will be competing against each other in the final Grand Slam tournament of the year.
 Fans from everywhere will be on the edge of their seats waiting to see who makes it to the final and even if you’re not usually a tennis fan, you still won’t want to miss out on this action-packed tournament.

 As with many other live events, the US Open is only being broadcasted by a select few networks, most of which are based in the US.
 If you live in any other country then you may struggle to find a channel that is live streaming this event.
 Due to licensing agreements, channels within the US that are broadcasting the US Open are forced to impose geo-restrictions.
 This means that viewers from outside the US will be blocked from watching the event online or will be forced to pay for a local streaming subscription.

 Thanks to VPNs, however, you won’t ever have to miss out on watching events such as the US Open live.
 A VPN will hide your IP address so you’ll have unrestricted access to any channel in the world, including those broadcasting the US Open.
+We like NordVPN!

 Keep Reading to Find Out More About How You Can use a VPN to Watch The US Open Online From Anywhere.